salil-fernandes/CloudSmith-CI-CD-Deployment/README.md

 # CloudSmith  ☁️🚀
-**A Cloud-Native Deployment Platform for One-Click Web App Deployments**
+**A Cloud-Native Deployment Platform for One-Click Web App Deployments**          > Built with ❤️ by Salil Fernandes

 CloudSmith is a developer-centric CI/CD platform that lets you deploy web apps directly from GitHub with a single click.
 Powered by event-driven microservices and scalable AWS infrastructure, CloudSmith automates the entire pipeline — from GitHub OAuth to production deployment.
 It is my version of a minimalist PaaS offering inspired by Vercel, Heroku from Salesforce, Netlify and Hostinger.

+## 📌 Highlights

+- Hands-on experience with scalable cloud architecture
+- Focus on automation, reliability, and clean developer experience
+- Full-stack engineering across frontend, backend, DevOps, and cloud

+CloudSmith showcases end-to-end ownership of a real-world CI/CD system — from OAuth authentication to production deployment.
+It demonstrates hands-on experience with distributed systems, cloud infrastructure, microservices, and DevOps best practices.

 ---